Documentation Index

 Generic / custom agents

-Launch the server directly over stdio:
+Launch the MCP server directly over stdio:

 JOYRIDE_WS_URL=wss://joyride.exchange/api/v1 \